dridi/cashpack/tst/README.rst

 binary output matches the one from the *hexdump* and performs a similar check for the dynamic table.

+A special ``tst_monitor`` function first encodes HPACK blocks with the ability to drop blocks that are then decoded with an HPACK monitor that can tolerate incomplete HPACK streams.

 Coverage of the HPACK protocol
 ------------------------------